Representative Erin D. Herbig

 To view high resolution photos of Rep. Herbig click here.

-Rep. Herbig previously served as House chair of the Labor, Commerce, Research, and Economic Development Committee for the 126th Legislature.
+Rep. Herbig serves as House chair of the Labor, Commerce, Research, and Economic Development Committee.

 Brief description of the subject matter handled by the committee: Department of Labor; wage and hour laws; working conditions, including health and safety; workforce development; unemployment compensation; workers' compensation; labor relations; collective bargaining; Workers’ Compensation Board; Maine Labor Relations Board; business regulation, including automobile and fuel sales; professional and occupational licensing; retail pricing; franchising; advertising; credit law (business related); consumer protection; Maine State Housing Authority; affordable housing; homelessness; Finance Authority of Maine (FAME); economic planning and development agencies; venture capital and trade programs; opportunity zones; import competition; product marketing; research and development; technology commercialization; technology transfers; tourism; and defense facility conversion.